jasonearly/jasonearly.github.io/_posts/2018-04-20-side-projects.md

 As I was describing this to the audience I started to think through the number of personal projects that have come out of this model since I established [gruntmonkey](https://gruntmonkey.com) 8 years ago.
 So for a record of reflection here is a "mostly" comprehensive list of those side projects that I’ve developed.<br><br>

-[Getting Hired](https://jasonearly.com/getting-hired/) - A book I’m currently writing that comes out in 2018.
+[Getting Hired](https://jasonearly.com/getting-hired/) - A book I’m currently writing.
 [Mentoring and Coaching](http://bit.ly/mentor-scheduling) - Working with students and independent creative professionals who want to get into the design  industry and generate more business for themselves.
 [Eames Style Furniture](https://eamesstylefurniture.com) - an online furniture store focusing on mid-century and modern furniture.
 [JARVIS](https://github.com/jasonearly/JARVIS) - a voice-activated digital assistant that lives on my laptop.